• Menu

 Using PVC for a UV Sterilizer?
 Think Again!

-Here at Clean Water Systems we sell quite a few UV sterilizers.
-Recently, one customer wrote to us to ask whether she could use plastic PVC piping in and out of her UV sterilizer.
-The answer is that yes, you can, but you really should not.
-UV light will degrade PVC piping over time, causing damage … Continue reading Using PVC for a UV Sterilizer?
+PVC UV Sterilizer: Think Again Before Using!
+Here at Clean Water Systems, we sell quite a few UV sterilizers.
+Recently, one customer asked whether she could use plastic PVC piping to connect in and out of her UV sterilizer.
+UV sterilizer installation kits often include components that facilitate easy and tool-free connections to various types … Continue reading Using PVC for a UV Sterilizer?
 Think Again!

 Never Fear Manganese with These New Filters from Clean Water Systems